 That’s because Foxhole is incredibly unique.
 It is all about persistent warfare and most of the aspects of the game are player-driven in an interesting way.
 Basically, players on two sides within a single server cluster fight a war over a span of weeks, then a new war begins.

 The two sides are fighting for control of territory but what makes Foxhole stand out is how the war effort is driven.
-Regions have different facilities and
+Regions have different facilities andwhile players can of course fight on the frontlines, but they can also run logistics.

 It’s very involved, smaller runs can be done with a simple truck.
 Larger ones can be made with shipping containers that are loaded onto a flatbed with a crane and then unloaded with another crane, all of which are made by the players.